Winterports Travel Insurance

 Take out a holiday breakdown cover.
 A normal UK breakdown policy may not cover travelling abroad.

-If you are hiring a car consider taking out collision damage waiver in UK it's usually cheaper than the car hire company.
+If you are hiring a car consider taking out collision damage waiver in the UK - it's usually cheaper than the car hire company.

 If you book any part of your trip direct, e.g. a flight, you have no come back if the provider goes bust.

-Research shows that 60% of the public are under the impression that travel insurance provides this cover under the cancelation section.
-As described above cancelation is if you cancel.
+Research shows that 60% of the public are under the impression that travel insurance provides this cover under the cancellation section.
+As described above, cancellation is if you cancel.
 If your trip is cancelled due to the failure of a provider that is a different matter and it is advisable to seek a policy that covers this eventuality.

 MPI Brokers have been arranging Travel Insurance policies to suit the needs of the traveller for over 30 years, providing a range of products covering Travel, Ski, (annual and single trips) and longer stays.